chromealex/ecs/Docs/Manual-CreatingComponents.md

 ```

 If you need to store managed data with custom copy interface, you should use **IStructCopyable<>** component where you need to implement CopyFrom(in T other) and OnRecycle() methods.
 > Use this if you are really want to use managed data and you really changes this data in your systems.
-In other cases use **Intrusive** collections.
+In other cases use [**Intrusive collections**](https://github.com/chromealex/ecs-submodule/tree/master/ECS/Core/Collections/Intrusive).
 ```csharp
 public struct MyStructCopyableComponent : IStructCopyable<MyStructCopyableComponent> {